 We were deeply inspired to enter this field by childhood personal experiences.
-Ms. Hertog is an attorney who has overcome learning disabilities, herself.
-Her parents were told by an elementary school psychologist that she would never go to college.
-Ms. Fisch has a close relative with Downs Syndrome.
+Allison Hertog Esq. was retained in the second grade due to reading problems.
+Her parents were told she would never go to college!
+Abby Reifman Fisch, a senior advocate, has a close relative with Downs Syndrome who deeply impacted her life and career choice.
 We both started as special ed teachers, and know this field inside and out.
-Guaranteed personal attention.
+We guarantee personal attention to you!

 This is a private law firm dedicated to advocating for students with special needs of all ages.
 We guarantee personal attention to your case, and will take the time to understand the details of your predicament.

-Ms. Hertog is a nationally known experienced litigator in special education.
-Licensed to practice law in CA, FL and NY, she has successfully settled numerous due process hearings.
-And when she and her clients have had to go to trial, they’ve prevailed EVERY time.
+Ms. Hertog is a nationally known advocate and litigator in special education.
+Licensed to practice law in CA, FL and NY, she has hundreds of satisfied clients.
+And when she and her clients have had to go to trial, they’ve prevailed or settled EVERY time.
 Partner with her on your special education journey!

 Having trouble navigating the IEP process?
 Want to get more for your IEP student without filing due process?
 You are definitely not alone.
 We can help.